scendejasm/dev-day-zoom-out/README.md

 source .venv/bin/activate
 ```

-You should see the virtual environment name in parentheses in your terminal prompt .
+You should now see the virtual environment name in parentheses in your terminal prompt.

 ### Install Prefect and the other Python packages you'll use during Dev Day